marcellerusu/point-lang/README.md

 ## Method Calls

 `.` ends a method call
-`;` ends a method call, and doesn't allow chaining to continue
+`;` ends an expression, it can also be used to end a method call

 ```
 -- "pass :log to 10"
 10 :log;

 -- "pass the arguments + and 3 to 10"
 10 + 3;